ekkv/ekkv/README.md

-Hello
+Hello everyone,

-My name is Kanat Akylson
+My name is Kate,
-Experienced IT professional with over 10 years of expertise in Information Technology Management and Operations.
+I'm s data science enthusiast with a fresh perspective on complex problems.
 Passionate about process improvement through automation, testing, and implementation.
-A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.
+A dedicated learner and a responsible employee.

+***Looking for interesting new challenges!***

 **TECHNICAL SKILLS:**
 -	**Programming:** Python